ARMmbed/mbed_OS_API_Docs/docs/APIs/io/PwmOut.md

 ## Details

-The default period is 0.020s, and the default pulsewidth is 0.
+The default period is 0.020s, and the default pulse width is 0.

-The PwmOut interface can express the pulse train in many ways depening on how it is to be used.
+The PwmOut interface can express the pulse train in many ways to fit different use cases.
 The period and pulse width can be expressed directly in units of seconds, millisecond or microseconds.
-The pulsewidth can also be expressed as a percentage of the the period.
+The pulse width can also be expressed as a percentage of the the period.

 ## Code Examples

+### Example one

-This code example sets the period in seconds and the duty cycle as a percentage of the period in floating point (0 to 1 range).
+This code example sets the period in seconds and the duty cycle as a percentage of the period in floating point (range: 0 to 1).
 The effect of this code snippet will be to blink LED2 over a 4 second cycle, 50% on, for a pattern of 2 seconds on, 2 seconds off.

 ```
 #include "mbed.h"